ODIM-Project/ODIM/docs/README.md

 }
 ```

 > **NOTE**: Reset your system only if prompted in your response message id.
 After the system reset, the new volume is available.
-For a success message id, system reset is not required.
+In case of successful message id in the response, system reset is not required.

 ### Deleting a volume